Sell with no payment Risks!

 What is a Seamless Pipe?

-Differently from a forged pipe, which is produced as described above, a seamless pipe is produced starting from a heated steel bar, laminating it on a piercer and rolling it in a mandrel mill.
-This process applies for carbon steel grades (that represent the most used material grade for seamless pipes) and it’s called Mannesmann process (based on the name of its Inventor).
+Differently from a forged pipe, which is produced as described above, a seamless pipe is produced starting from a heated steel bar, laminating it on a piercer, and rolling it in a mandrel mill.
+This process applies to carbon steel grades (which represent the most used material grade for seamless pipes) and it’s called the Mannesmann process (based on the name of its Inventor).

 The production process of seamless pipes is fully automated and mainly oriented to standard sizes and large quantities (an order could go from minimum quantity of 20 pipes to a pipeline order with 5.000 km / 450 pipes of the same size).
 Pipes are not mechanically CNC machined except for the ends (pipe ends are beveled or threaded to allow connection of each pipe).